The Hampden Purchase

 Two Soviet commission members Alexander Breytburt and Percy Dreyer (who unlike Breytburt, spoke good English) were sent from Moscow to supervise the packing.
 They were joined by a Russian emigre to the US, Samual Zubkoff.

-Samuel Zubkoff, a watchmaker, was hired by Amtorg to accompany the 23 American watchmakers, on a similar contract.
+Samuel Zubkoff, a watchmaker from Buffalo NY, was hired by Amtorg to accompany the 23 American watchmakers, on a similar contract.
 For an American emigre his background is unusual for he had joined Poalei Zion (the Jewish Communists) in 1915, took part in the revolution of 1917 and fought for the Bolsheviks in the Civil War.
-Having realised his political desires it would have seemed he was all set to participate in the brave
+Having realised his political desires it would have seemed he was all set to participate in the brave new world.

 Just to complete Zubkov's story.
 He would work with Bodrov on the prestigious State Bearing Plant being built in Moscow with American assistance and he travelled to the US in that regard.
 By 1938 he was back in the watch industry working as deputy head of quality control at 2GCHZ.
 Like many who had outside contacts, he to was arrested for spying and executed that year.
 He was rehabilitated on October 4th, 1989.